lvgl/lvgl/docs/overview/style-props.rst

 ~~~~~~~~~

 Sets a minimal width.
 Pixel and percentage values can be used.
-Percentage values are relative to the width of the parent’s content
+Percentage values are relative to the width of the parent's content
 area.

 .. raw:: html